moby/moby/README.md

 Docker builds on top of these low-level primitives to offer developers a portable format and runtime environment that solves all four problems.
-Docker containers are small (and their transfer can be optimized with layers), they have basically zero memory and cpu overhead, they are completely portable, and are designed from the ground up with an application-centric design.
+Docker containers are small (and their transfer can be optimized with layers).
+They have basically zero memory and cpu overhead.
+They are completely portable and are designed from the ground up with an application-centric design.

 Perhaps best of all, because Docker operates at the OS level, it can still be